nire9221/grab_n_go/README.md

 # Grab_N_Go
 ## About The Project
 grab N go is contact free store system mocking AmazonGo.
-Intel Realsense is used to get frames from live video stream.
+Intel Realsense is used for frames from live video stream.
-This code is only for object detection using Yolov5 with deepSORT and OpenPose.
+This code is for object detection using Yolov5 with deepSORT and OpenPose.
-For customer check-in & out system, here's the code (https://github.com/MinsuKimhero/GrabNGo_CheckInNOut)
+For customer check-in & out system, please check the code here (https://github.com/MinsuKimhero/GrabNGo_CheckInNOut)

 ## Environment
 * OS: Ubuntu 20.04